Elliott R. Corbett: Education

 His mother was aware that without a father the boys needed to be taught by others the skills that she felt young men would need.
-So as to be able to acquire good horsemanship and learn to be good shots she sent them as young boys to spend parts of their summers at the P Ranch in Eastern Oregon with men who could teach them those.
+So as to be able to acquire good horsemanship and learn to be good shots she sent them as young boys to spend parts of their summers at the P Ranch in the Harney Basin in Eastern Oregon with men who could teach them those.
 The P Ranch was then owned by the French-Glenn Livestock Company and run by Peter French.

 William Sargent Ladd, a business & philanthropic associate of Elliott R. Corbett's paternal grandfather (Henry W. Corbett).
 Ladd was Elliott Corbett's maternal grandfather and is here with his grandson, Elliott (aged 6) beside coachman, at Seaview, Washington in 1890 where W.S.Ladd and H. W. Corbettt each had beach houses.

-There they learned to be expert shots with a rifle, a shotgun and a hand gun (revolver); to rope cattle and herd and tie them; to control pack trains and to become good outdoorsmen; to set-up camp and to learn fly fishing.
-Their mother, Helen Ladd Corbett, also saw that they were well schooled in lesser matters that would serve them in later life, like the proper use of an axe and various practical uses with their hands like how to understand the new motor vehicle engines; be able to fix them, change tires and keep them running on remote journeys; to carve meat expertly for guests for the dinner table and to be able to do things she thought men should be able to do well and with expertise.
+There they learned to be expert shots with a rifle, a shotgun and a hand gun (revolver).
+They learned to rope cattle and herd and tie them, control pack trains, become good outdoorsmen, and set-up camp and learn fly fishing.
+Their mother also saw that they were well schooled in lesser matters that would serve them in later life, like the proper use of an axe and various practical uses with their hands like how to understand the new motor vehicle engines; be able to fix them, change tires and keep them running on remote journeys; to carve meat expertly for guests for the dinner table and to be able to do things she thought men should be able to do well and with expertise.
 In this, as a widow, she was successful in preparing them for their life ahead.

 Early responsibilities

 With the death of their grandfather Henry W. Corbett in 1903, Elliott and his two brothers inherited his businesses, including 27 downtown Portland properties, among them the then First National Bank Building (predating the present one that they later built), The Worcester Block (Third and Oak Sts.), The Cambridge Block (Third and Morrison), the Neustadter building (Ankeny and Fifth), the Hamilton Building (529 SW Third Avenue) as well as majority ownership of the eight floor-326 bedroom Portland Hotel.

-Following their grandfather's death in 1903, within seven years his estate of 27 downtown buildings increased in value by over 500% owing to the financial boom and population growth stimulated by the Lewis and Clark Exposition, of which their grandfather had been an original financial backer and its chairman.
+Following their grandfather's death, within seven years his estate of 27 downtown buildings increased in value by over 500% owing to the financial boom and population growth stimulated by the Lewis and Clark Exposition, of which their grandfather had been an original financial backer and its chairman.

-The brothers also became involved with part of the Ladd estate and businesses which their mother Helen Kendall Ladd Corbett had inherited on the death of her father William S. Ladd, the Corbett brothers' maternal grandfather.
+The brothers also became involved with part of the Ladd estate and businesses which their mother had inherited on the death of her father William S. Ladd, the Corbett brothers' maternal grandfather.
 She was actively involved with the direction of the Ladd estate businesses along with her Ladd siblings and mother.

-In World War I Elliott served as a first lieutenant in the field artillery, stationed at Camp Zachary Taylor, Louisville, Kentucky.
+In World War I, Elliott served as a first lieutenant in the field artillery, stationed at Camp Zachary Taylor, Louisville, Kentucky.